 These so-called photovoltaic solar panels are made from layers and layers of solar cells.
 These solar cells are made from silicon.
 Silicon is particularly chosen due to its photovoltaic ability to act as a semiconductor.

-These are then layered and protected with a glass casing and equipped with various wirings.
-Positive and negative layer for an electric field, like a battery.
+These are then layered, protected with a glass casing, and equipped with various wirings.
+Positive and negative layers for an electric field, like a battery.
 If you want to know more about the photovoltaic effect itself, here is a simple explanation as follows:

 A photovoltaic effect is the characteristic of a material that allows it to convert solar energy into electrical energy.
 It was first discovered by Edmond Becquerel in 1839.
 This is the foundation on which solar panels operate.
 It allows the generation of electric current for certain materials when they are exposed to sunlight.
 This action is then limited within a photovoltaic cell and further collected.

 The kind of energy that these solar panels generate is DC or Direct Current electricity.
 To understand DC energy, picture a set-up for a light bulb.
 You connect the panels and the lightbulb in a straight-forward circuit, and the electrons flow in one direction around the circuit.
 They will move from the negative side of the battery to the positive side and light up the bulb.

 However, most devices need AC or Alternating Current electricity in the USA.
 The difference is that while DC promotes a direct flow, the electrons periodically switch directions in AC.

 This type of electricity was chosen due to its affordability while storing and transporting long distances.
 This means that we need a third element to help make the conversion to utilize this solar energy.
 This is when a solar inverter comes in.